-The Detailed Page Sales and Traffic Report provides a lot of valuable information, including traffic, Buy Box percentage, and the breakout of any Amazon Business sales.
+The Detailed Page Sales and Traffic Report provides valuable information on traffic, Buy Box percentage, and Amazon Business sales.

-Here is a little bit more about a few of data points available in this report.
+Here is a little more about a few data points available in this report.

 The Detailed Page Sales and Traffic Report is a date range report; you select the period you would like measured.
 The report defaults to a period of the last 30 days.

 In the following definition, the statements about quotes are directly from Amazon’s descriptions of each report field.